 The opioid crisis is a problem that continues to grow in magnitude.
 Last year there were nearly 20,000 deaths from opioid overdose in the US alone.
 And new research from the University of Guelph suggests that sugar may be partly to blame.

-300 years ago, the average American consumed 4 pounds of sugar a year.
-Today, the average American consumes 66 pounds of sugar a year!
+300 years ago, the average American consumed 4 lb of sugar a year.
+Today, the average American consumes 66 lbs of sugar a year!
 Having a few sugary treats every now and this is not a big deal.
 But, in today’s world, every occasion can be a special occasion when it comes to sugar!